 If you’re mostly selling clothing you’ll probably be fine with just some polymailers.

-One of the most important things is to keep learning!
-At first it seems hard because you don’t know what to buy, you don’t want to waste your money, etc. But as you gain knowledge and start to recognize things that sell without having to look them up it’ll become easier as with anything else.
+One of the most important things about starting a reseller business is to keep learning!
+At first it seems hard because you don’t know what to buy, you don’t want to waste a lot of money, etc. But as you gain knowledge and start to recognize things that sell without having to look them up it’ll become easier as with anything else.

 Over time you’ll find better places to source inventory, you’ll change the way you ship, you may change what items you sell.
 Your business will evolve as you get used to it and start to gain that experience.